nataly-projects/HappyTailsWeb/README.md

   - EMAIL_PASSWORD=your-email-password
   - MONGO_USERNAME=your-mongo-username
   - MONGO_PASSWORD=your-mongo-password
 The client will be served at http://localhost:3000 and the server will run at http://localhost:5001.

+# Technologies Used
+## Client-Side
+- React.js: Frontend JavaScript library for building user interfaces
+- React Router: For routing and navigation within the application
+- Redux: For state management
+- Axios: For making HTTP requests to the server
+- React Toastify: For displaying toast notifications
+## Server-Side
+- Node.js: JavaScript runtime for the server
+- Express.js: Web application framework for Node.js
+- MongoDB: NoSQL database for storing pet and user information
+- Mongoose: MongoDB object modeling for Node.js
+- Nodemailer: For sending emails for account verification and notifications